rodekruis/epidemic-risk-assessment/UNIGE_ovitrap/README.md

 2. Explore available datasets: https://developers.google.com/earth-engine/datasets/
 3. Read the API docs: https://developers.google.com/earth-engine

+## VISUALIZE AND DOWNLOAD DATA

+There are 3 options:

+#### 1. GEE Code Editor
-data can be visualized and downloaded to Google Drive using the code editor: https://code.earthengine.google.com/
+1. Using the code editor: https://code.earthengine.google.com/

+#### 2. Python API
-I find it quite cumbersome, so I wrote some code in Python that allows for more flexibility.
+I find the GEE code editor quite cumbersome, so I wrote some code in Python that allows for more flexibility.
 If you want to use it as well, follow these steps:

 4. Install Python 3.7.4, if you don't have it already: https://www.python.org/downloads/